Shimmering Coastlines and Majestic Mountains

-Take the Kiama Coast Walk, a stupendous 22km-stretch that begins at Minnamurra and ends in Gerringong.
-It incorporates sublime beaches, wetlands, the Kiama Lighthouse, and Kiama Blowhole where you can gaze in awe as water is tossed high into the air.
+When exploring the Illawarra region, begin with a stroll along the Kiama Coast Walk – it's an ideal way to become acquainted with the area.
+This stupendous 22km stretch begins at Minnamurra and ends in Gerringong and incorporates sublime beaches, wetlands, the Kiama Lighthouse, and the Kiama Blowhole where you can gaze in awe as water is tossed high into the air.

-Then, just a 15-minute drive west of Kiama is engrossing Budderoo National Park.
+Highlighting the diversity of the region is engrossing Budderoo National Park, just a 15-minute drive west of Kiama.
 It hoards captivating waterfalls, huge boulders, and the must-visit Minnamurra Rainforest attraction, which reveals breathtaking sights along elevated walkways.

 Back on the coast, Gerroa is a pleasant village within touching distance of Seven Mile Beach National Park.
 Take a walk to the lookout that highlights the magnificent coast.
 Seven Mile Beach was once used as an airstrip by the legendary Sir Charles Kingsford Smith; learn more about this historic event at the Gerringong Heritage Museum.